nniiicc/lis546_Sp23/content/tables-trees-triples.md

 - Abiteboul, S., Buneman, P., & Suciu, D. (2000).
 Data on the Web: from relations to semistructured data and XML.
 Morgan Kaufmann.
 [PDF](https://github.com/norlab/LIS-546-SPR2021/raw/master/content/readings/Data-on-the-Web-Skeleton.pdf)

 <h2><a id="Exercise">Exercise</a></h2>
-In preparation for our class on `Tidy Data` next week we will attempt to add some structure to a rather innocuous piece of information that is published to the web and that maybe you've encountered even more frequently during COVID-19 quarantine: Chocolate Chip Cookie Recipes.
+In preparation for our class on `Tidy Data` next week we will attempt to add some structure to a rather innocuous piece of information that is published to the web and that maybe you've encountered during a Seattle winter of boredom: Chocolate Chip Cookie Recipes.

 Imagine that you are starting a data repository specifically for cookie recipes.
 You get to choose how best to set up your repository.
 You are at the stage where you want to decide how to represent the data included in a recipe.
 Your exercise for this week is to look at this [chocolate chip cookie recipe](https://www.pccmarkets.com/recipe/thick-chewy-chocolate-chip-cookies/) ([PDF version](https://github.com/norlab/LIS-546-SPR2021/raw/master/content/readings/PCC_Chocolate_Chip_Cookies.pdf)) and choose to represent it as a table, tree, or triple.
 Use what you've learned in this module and this [blog post](https://katiekodes.com/intro-xml-json-2/) as a guide for tables and trees.
 If you choose to make triples, start by outlining the `subject - object - predicate` relationship.
 If you want to get fancy, take a look at this [blog post](https://www.stardog.com/tutorials/data-model/).

 Some things to keep in mind:

 - Don't worry about using established metadata schema for this exercise (we'll get to that later).
 You can make-up the schema (i.e. the column names or tags used to indicate the variable, the namespaces) and you don't need to create definitions for the metadata, just make sure your terms are fairly self-explanatory (e.g. use `ingredient` instead of `thing`).
 - There isn't a "right" answer to which representation you choose
-- On the [canvas forum](https://canvas.uw.edu/courses/1465297/discussion_topics/6164920), share your representation with the class, and explain why you made the choices you did.
+- On the [canvas forum](https://canvas.uw.edu/courses/1641385/discussion_topics/8051808), share your representation with the class, and explain why you made the choices you did.
 What was difficult, what was easy?
 You can share this in whatever form you like (create one directly in Canvas, link to a Google Doc, Upload an Excel file, post a .jpg of your hand-drawn representation, etc.)